Role

 Research, IA, UX, UI

-I was a UX and visual designer on this project – responsible for research, user interviewing, user testing, UX, and visual design.
+As the UX and visual designer, I was responsible for research, user interviews, testing, UX strategy, and visual design.

-One UX/visual designer (myself), team lead/designer, and prototyper/visual designer.
+Our team consisted of a UX/visual designer (myself), a team lead/designer, and a prototyper/visual designer.

 Help users discover new and existing content they may want to watch (Our users' biggest pain point)